Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Results

 \section{Results}

-This section presents the results of experiments exploring the use of mindfulness BCI techniques for alleviating seasickness, along with the corresponding EEG patterns observed.

-We use a single electrode headband to capture and amplify prefrontal electroencephalography (EEG) signals, which are wirelessly transmitted to computing devices for mindfulness assessment.
-Users receive feedback through mindfulness scores and 2D/3D audiovisual feedback, offering real-time insights into their mindfulness state to improve focus and engagement in the meditation task.
-A group of 43 individuals participated in three sessions: a real-feedback mindfulness state (RMS), a pseudofeedback mindfulness meditation state (PMS), and a resting state (RS).
+We use a BCI headband to capture and amplify prefrontal EEG signals, which are wirelessly transmitted to a computing device for attention scores assessment. participants receive feedback through attention scores and 2D/3D audiovisual feedback, offering real--time insight into their mindfulness state to improve focus and engagement in the tasks.
+Forty--three individuals participated in real--world maritime sailing experiments, which comprised three sessions: RMS, RS and PMS.
+This section presents the behavior results of experiments exploring the use of BCI techniques for alleviating seasickness, along with the corresponding EEG signatures observed.